VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-Mandates allow you to charge a customer’s credit card or bank account
+Mandate allow you to charge a customer’s credit card or bank account
 recurrently.

 #### type MandateDetails